Surgical team in action during a procedure in a modern operating room setting

 Any surgery requires a certain amount of recovery time.
 How long it takes to recover depends on a variety of factors, such as our current state of health and what kind of surgery we had.

-Furthermore, alcohol can cause problems with many of our bodily systems, such as our liver, pancreas, and nervous system.
+Furthermore, having alcohol before surgery can cause problems with many of our bodily systems, such as our liver, pancreas, and nervous system.
 This can make it harder to recover from surgery, as our body is already working overtime to heal itself.

 When should we stop drinking alcohol?
 In general, it’s best to avoid alcohol for at least 48 hours before a scheduled surgery.
 This gives our body a chance to remove all the alcohol from our system and helps minimize the risk of serious complications both during and after surgery.